levigutt/local-ghost-inspector/readme.md

 ## known bugs and limitations

+- no support for importing steps
+    - testsuite must therefore be exported with imported steps included
+- many test settings are ignored
+    - schedule: tests run immediately regardless of schedule
-- tests are run in Firefox::Marionette only
+    - browser: all tests run in Firefox
-    - no current plans to implement Chromium
-- cannot resize window on macos (unknown cause)
+    - viewport size\*
 - screenshot comparison is not planned

+\*) window is attempted resized, but this is unreliable